nuts-foundation/nuts-node/docs/pages/deployment/backup-restore.rst

 ************

 The private keys are the most important of all data.
-When lost, all data has to be recreated which might include asking customer to resign certain documents.
+When lost, all data has to be recreated which might include asking customer to re-sign certain documents.
 The Nuts node provides two ways of storing private keys: local filesystem and via Hashicorp Vault.
 Vault is the recommended store for storing private keys in a production environment.
 Please consult the Vault documentation on how to manage your backups.